voidquark/podman_play/README.md

     raw_content: |
       # Example Raw Config for another_config.conf
 ```
-This variable allows you to deploy any number of configurations for your deployment.
+This variable allows you to deploy any number of configuration files for your deployment.
 Content is always templated into the `podman_play_template_config_dir` directory.

 ```yaml
 podman_play_dirs: